enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 SARS-CoV-2 (Severe acute respiratory syndrome coronavirus 2) Submissions
 ========================================================================

 Please see below for instructions on how to submit SARS-CoV-2 (Severe acute respiratory syndrome coronavirus 2) data.
+If you have any queries or assistance with your submission please contact us at: virus-dataflow@ebi.ac.uk.

 Registering Studies
 ===================